ryecarrigan/terraform-demo/README.md

 ## Application
 The web application is very simple:
- * Frontend server
+ * "Frontend" web service
- * Backend server
+ * "Backend" web service
  * Database server

 The frontend has no direct communication with the database server.

-The frontend server makes a request to the backend service, which attempts a connection to the database server and responds with its connection status.
+The frontend service makes a request to the backend service, which attempts a connection to the database server and responds with its connection status.

 If both connections are successful, then the frontend will display the message: